oddbird/sassdoc-theme-herman/CONTRIBUTING.md

 To install the necessary Node dependencies, run `yarn`.

-Development on this project requires `gulp v4`.
-If you do not have `gulp-cli` [installed globally](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md#install-the-gulp-command) -- or if you have an outdated version (`<2.0.0`) installed -- first run `npm install -g gulp-cli`.

 You can format and lint the project with `yarn lint` and run the unit tests with `yarn test`.

-To compile and minify the static assets -- as well as generate the documentation -- run `gulp webpack`.
+To compile and minify the static assets -- as well as generate the documentation -- run `yarn build`.

-Just running `gulp` will perform all of the above tasks.

-You can start up a local development server with `gulp serve`.
+You can start up a local development server with `yarn serve`.
-This will also watch for changes to local files and automatically perform an appropriate selection of the above tasks whenever changes are detected to relevant files.

 Access the running server at `http://localhost:3000`.

-Refer to the `gulpfile.js` source and [gulp](http://gulpjs.com/) documentation for more info.

 ## Code of Conduct